Learning to Place Objects with Programs and Iterative Self Training: Scene annotation software

 \section{Scene annotation software}

 We built a browser based scene annotation software to facilitate the annotation of partial scenes, objects, and where they could go.
+We recruited 15 university students and young working professionals to participate in the annotation.
+Participants were given partial scene and object and asked to mark all the possible places that object can go.
+No time limit was enforced, but users spent an average of 18 seconds on each partial scene and object, or 30 minutes in total for 100 scenes.

-This was built as a web app in react.
-The software allows users to draw rectangles denoting possible centroid locations of the object for a given orientation.
+The scene annotation software, built in react, allows users to draw rectangles denoting possible centroid locations of the object for a given orientation.
 Users can visualize what these proposed placements look like in the scene before confirming these placements.
-We recruited 15 university students and young working professionals to participate in the annotation.
-No time limit was enforced, but users on average spent on 18 seconds on each partial scene and object, or 30 minutes in total for 100 scenes.
 A screenshot of this software are shown in Figure \ref{fig:scene-annotation}